-If a student has specific questions or needs further information, he or she should contact a student success advisor in Student Services on either the Lakeland or Winter Haven campus or at the Airside East, Airside West-Lakeland, or JD Alexander/Lake Wales center.
+If a student has specific questions or needs further information, he or she should contact a student success advisor in Student Services on either the Lakeland or Winter Haven Campus, or at the Airside East, Airside West-Lakeland, or JD Alexander-Lake Wales Center.

-The information published in this Catalog reflects the District Board of Trustees' rules and administrative regulations in effect at the time of publication in a user-friendly format.
+Polk State College is part of the Florida College System and awards baccalaureate degrees, associate degrees, advanced technical certificates, credit and vocational certificates, and applied technology diplomas.
+Polk State College is governed by a District Board of Trustees.
+The information published in this Catalog reflects the District Board's rules and administrative regulations in effect at the time of publication in a user-friendly format.
 The official and binding rules and procedures are published on the College website.
-Polk State College reserves the right to make changes to regulations, course offerings, curriculum, academic policies, and rules and other aspects affecting students.
+Polk State College reserves the right to make changes to regulations, course offerings, curricula, academic policies, and other aspects affecting students.

 Polk State College